-Pragun Tuladhar is a 3rd year graduate student in the Department of Chemistry at Vanderbilt University.
+Pragun Tuladhar is a 3rd year PhD candidate in the Department of Chemistry at Vanderbilt University.
 An international student from Nepal, he received his BS in Biochemistry from Ramapo College of New Jersey in 2018.
 At Vanderbilt, Pragun is a member of the Cliffel research lab, where he is developing techniques to instrument microphysiological systems (organs- on-chips) with a multiplexed electrochemical detection platform to gain a broader understanding of cellular metabolic and ds physiological changes in response to toxins, infections, and therapeutics.
 Due to the interdisciplinary nature of his research, Pragun is familiar with concepts and techniques spanning several fields, including electrochemistry, cellular biology, immunology, neurology, toxicology, biomedical engineering, and material sciences.
 Outside the lab, Pragun enjoys learning about entrepreneurship and how scientific discoveries can be commercialized.
 At the BioTN Scipreneur Challenge Nashville held in spring 2021, his team pitched a commercialization plan for a novel nerve visualization technology and won 2nd place.
 He also volunteers as consultant in the Wond’ry Innovation Consulting Program at Vanderbilt.
 Pragun enjoys traveling, watching English football, cooking, and collecting trivia in his spare time.

 Partners will meet every month to discuss pitched companies and vote on investments.
 The Fund's day-to-day operations will be managed by an Executive Team, comprising a Managing Director, a Bookkeeper, a Broker, a Recruitment Lead, and a Research Lead.
 The Executive Team will be elected for a one-year term.